wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot-2.0.md

 authbind --deep bin/cowrie start
 ```

 Back in AWS, I updated the rule on port 22 to be publicly accessible via SSH.
-Afterwards I tested root access into the cowrie system on port 22 (ips redacted)
+Afterwards I tested root access into the cowrie system on port 22 (ips redacted).
+Success!

 ```
 ssh root@my-ip